The significance of the PCA kite logo is multi-faceted. First, in many prisons across the United States the “kite” is a form of communication.

 PCA’s desire is to work in concert with the wind of Holy Spirit to be, in effect, that tail.

 A pastor called to start a church in prison does not need PCA to do so.
-There are very successful and effective prison congregations today that PCA did not assist in establishing.
+There are prison congregations today that PCA did not assist in establishing.
 However, our hope is that both the history and the ongoing capacity of this organization will serve as a key component in offering a safe, stable, and sustainable centering for the men and women who devote themselves to starting and perpetually nurturing robust communities of faith inside and outside prisons.

 The work can be isolating, extremely challenging, ever changing, and exceptionally draining at times.
 It may seem like the spinning and rolling will never come to an end.
-As the essential forward motivating THRUST continually pushing against the backward driving DRAG, the result can be exhausting at best.
+As the essential forward motivating THRUST continually pushes against the backward driving DRAG, the result can be exhausting at best.
 With God’s help and the continued support of the beloved people who faithfully give into this ministry, we are committed to providing meaningful tools and substantive resources that pour life into the pastors and volunteers in the trenches in the same way they give so liberally of themselves to their congregates inside prison and those reintegrating back to society.